ImageMagick/Usage-Markdown/bugs/future/index.md

          * generate imagemap table (color index, rectangular positions, to image name or link)

-Note that all but the final step is really about generating a image placement list, and may only involve the images as part of that processing.
+Note that all but the final step is really about generating an image placement list, and may only involve the images as part of that processing.

 ------------------------------------------------------------------------